-A longtime IDSA member is taking the lead in trying to start industrial design undergraduate and graduate programs at the University of Kentucky.
+A longtime IDSA member who will be speaking at the IDSA Medical Design Conference 2018 in Boston, is taking the lead in trying to start industrial design undergraduate and graduate programs at the University of Kentucky.

 “There is a palpable opportunity to do something very specific with medical device development and health care service in the product design realm,” Vernon explains to UKNow.
 "With UK’s distinguished healthcare campus as our neighbors, we have the resources to develop a product design graduate program that offers students a unique career path.
 And there is no formal degree offering for undergraduate product design in the Commonwealth.
 We can do both.”

 “Developing the well-rounded designer who understands the fundamentals, design-thinking skills and ergonomics of design is crucial,” says Rutter, an internationally-renowned ergonomics expert and founder and CEO of Metaphase Design Group, an IDSA Ambassador.
 “With the College of Design interacting with engineering and the medical school, it has a lot of traction.
 You’ll get people already predisposed to want to go to a university that has these interdisciplinary facilities.